arosyri/SelfAssessment/Skills/JavaScript.md

   - for: 🖐 used
   - for..in: 🖐 used
   - for..of: 🖐 used
-  - for await
+  - for await: 🖐 used
   - throw: 🖐 used
   - break: 🖐 used
   - continue: 🖐 used
-  - import
+  - import 🎓 known
-  - export
+  - export: 🎓 known
-  - label
+  - label: 🎓 known
-  - try..catch
+  - try..catch: 🎓 known
   - switch: 👂 heard
   - class: 🎓 known
   - new Error: 👂 heard
-  - with: 👂 heard
+  - with: 🎓 known
 - Functions
   - function declaration: 🎓 known
   - function expression: 🖐 used
-  - return 🖐 used
+  - return: 🖐 used
   - default parameters: 🖐 used
   - functional object: 🎓 known
 - Data structures
   - Array: 🖐 used
   - mixin: 🎓 known
   - extend
-  - typed arrays: 👂 heard
+  - typed arrays: 🎓 known
   - Map: 🎓 known
   - Set: 🎓 known
   - undefined: 🖐 used
   - null: 🖐 used
-  - Proxy: 👂 heard
+  - Proxy: 🎓 known
   - weak collections
-  - timers: 👂 heard
+  - timers: 🎓 known
   - EventEmitter
   - RegExp
   - Date: 🖐 used